 Accept All Cookies

-Cadwalader partner Adam Blakemore last week participated as a speaker at the IBA’s 11th annual Finance and Capital Markets Tax Conference.
-The event, held virtually this year, is an annual gathering for finance professionals and academics to learn about the latest advances in corporate finance, tax and capital markets.
+Cadwalader partner Adam Blakemore participated this week as a speaker at the IBA’s 12th annual Finance and Capital Markets Tax Conference in London.
+The in-person event is an annual gathering for tax and finance professionals, regulators and academics to learn about the latest advances in corporate finance, tax and capital markets.
+Blakemore’s panel, “Securitisation and Derivatives,” focused on tax developments in the securitisation and structured finance marketspace.

 More specifically, Blakemore addressed the following: